AdpictoAdpicto

 When this matters for social: any feed serving Japanese, Chinese, or Korean audiences — especially Instagram-heavy markets where in-image Japanese typography is increasingly the default.

-Winner: Nano Banana 2, moderate margin.
-For single-step 4K workflows (ad creative, landing page heroes, email banners), it's the simpler path.
+Stronger fit: Nano Banana 2 for single-step 4K workflows (ad creative, landing-page heroes, email banners).

 When this matters for social: 4K is rarely needed for the feed itself.
 It matters for cross-channel assets that start as a social post and end up on a billboard, paid ad surface, or landing page.